Bargain Flutes!

 by Howard Fosdick © FolkFluteWorld.com

-I define a bargain folk flute as one you can purchase inexpensively -- and yet with high assurance that it will sound good, play properly, and be in tune for all notes across the scale.
+I define a bargain folk flute as one you can purchase inexpensively -- with the assurance that it will sound good, play properly, and be in tune for all notes across the scale.

-This is as opposed to what I call a chancy deal.
-A chancy deal is where you buy a flute and take a chance on whether it's any good.
+A chancy deal where you buy a flute at a good price -- but take a chance on whether it plays well.

 For example, do a quick Amazon search for "ocarinas".
-You'll see tons of sweet potato style (or submarine) ceramic ocarinas in the $15 to $30 range.
+You'll see tons of transverse ceramic ocarinas in the $15 to $30 range.
 Many rate 4 1/2 stars from reviewers.

 And many will prove good instruments.